simplygoodwork/gw.css-share-buttons/readme.md

 ![CSS share buttons example](http://www.philswan.co.uk/share/share-buttons.png)

+## Why use these?

+* Don’t rely on any JavaScript
+* They look just like the official versions
+* They’re retina friendly
+* Speed
+* They line up neatly!

 ## Usage

 Copy the files from the `/images` and either `/sass` or `/css` directories to your project, follow the basic HTML structure below, and you’re off.